CRC1415/nomad-docs/docs/tutorial/explore.md

 By the end of this tutorial, you will be able to navigate NOMAD with confidence, quickly locate relevant data, and tailor your searches using interactive filters and widgets.

-## Navigate to NOMAD's Explore Entries Page
+## Navigate to NOMAD's explore entries page

 The **EXPLORE** menu allows you to navigate and search through a vast amount of materials-science data.
 It provides several options, each focuses on a specific application or method.
 They include different sets of filters and/or search widgets that allow users to efficiently filter and narrow down results, making it easier to find relevant entries in specific domains.